Published: 8th May 2021.

 CaravanID is a community led initiative.
 We were established in 2020 in direct response to the concerns of caravan, motorhome and campervan owners, dismayed at the increase of van thefts and the apparent lack of action to address the situation.

 Despite being high value items, caravans in particular are not afforded the same protection from mandatory registration. as motor vehicles.
 The only visible identification on a caravan is the registration plate on the rear. however, that number relates to the towing vehicle not the caravan itself and is frequently changed.
-Remove the number plate and the van is essentially indistinguishable from other vans on the road.
+Remove the number plate and the van is indistinguishable from other vans on the road.

 Motorhomes & Campers

-Being motor vehicles, motorhomes and campers are fortunately assigned their own registration numbers by the Driver & Vehicle Licencing Agency (DVLA) that can easily be checked.
+Being motor vehicles, motorhomes and campers are assigned their own registration numbers by the Driver & Vehicle Licencing Agency (DVLA) that can easily be checked.
 Unlike caravans, these should not be altered or changed but are still simple for a thief to remove or swap.
 Most routine police checks are of the displayed registration number not the van itself.

 As we have explained above, caravans, motorhomes and campers all rely on a removable number plate for identification.
 Indeed this is what the police will routinely check but it will rarely identify a stolen van.

-Fortunately, all vans have a unique VIN or Chassis number that’s not so easily obscured, but unfortunately, it’s not all that visible.
+Fortunately, all vans have a unique manufacturers VIN or Chassis number that’s not so easily obscured, but unfortunately, it’s not all that visible either.
 To check a VIN or chassis number the police will need to stop and examine the van, not something they would typically do without good reason.
 With 555,000 vans on the road, they’re certainly not going to stop and check every similar van they see on the off chance they find yours!

 Even if the police do access your VIN, checking it can be problematic.
 DVLA will provide them with details for motorhomes and campers but they don’t keep records for caravans.
 Members of the public cannot check any of them!